Ecological Experiences was originally set up as both a business and information on ecological subject matter.

 In 1969 an interest for rarer species to our shores came into being when a Cream-coloured Courser was found on my uncle's half harvested sugar beet field at California (Ormesby East-end) and that same year I met the late Dick-Bagnall-Oakley twice, when on the first occasion he drew a picture (using a biro) on the inside cover of my Longman's book on the Blue Tit, of a pair of Mallard in flight with an inscription at the bottom of the page saying: Best wishes from one bird-watcher to another, Dick-Bagnall Oakley 1969.

-With the advent of more Natural History TV programmes being broadcast, the likes of Gerald Durrell's and David Attenborough's travels to various places in the world in search of intriguing creatures was a source of inspiration and wonder, along with Heinz Zeilman's films, Jaque Coustou the inimitable Animal Magic (even then I was not keen on the Jonny Morris anthropomorphism parts of the programme!) and of course Survival, later produced by my good friend Mike Linley.
+With the advent of more Natural History TV programmes being broadcast, the likes of Gerald Durrell's and David Attenborough's travels to various places in the world in search of intriguing creatures was a source of inspiration and wonder, along with Heinz Zeilman's films, Jacque Cousteau the inimitable Animal Magic (even then I was not keen on the Jonny Morris anthropomorphism parts of the programme!) and Survival.

 Photographic Equipment used